-The Charle Lea Center is proud to have a Behavior Supports department, which is dedicated to behavior support for the men adn women in our care, staff and families to utilize.
+The Charles Lea Center is proud to have a Behavior Supports department, which is dedicated to behavior supports for the men and women in our care, staff and families to utilize.
 Through the use of Positive Behavior Support, our clinicians work on determining the cause of maladaptive behaviors and teach replacement behaviors.
-Our staff is comprised of Caroline Lybrand; Clinical Director and BCBA and Marcia Jaggers; Behavior Specialist.

 Caroline has a strong background in autism and ABA (Applied behavior analysis) therapy.
 Marcia has been with the CLC family for nine years and has worked in many different settings; which adds great insight to the interworking’s of residential and work settings.
 They work as a team to evaluate and assess individuals who have displayed maladaptive behaviors.
 Then, they are able to teach staff how to implement programming to reduce maladaptive behaviors and teach replacement behaviors.
 The clinical team is able to go into the residential homes as well as the day program or WorkAbility to evaluate, assess, and teach new skills.